Dear Dance Delaware Families,

 Fees and Payment

-There is a $75.00 recital fee per family which includes 4 complimentary tickets, a show t-shirt per family.
+There is a $75.00 recital fee per family which includes 4 complimentary tickets.
 The cost of your recital fee includes the time of the DD Studios teachers and staff, the rental of the beautiful Auditorium for rehearsals and performances, backstage help and entertainment, backdrop/props/set/scenery.

 In an effort to ensure that costumes are delivered in time for our recital and with organized distribution to our students, costume orders are placed months before hand.
 Costume manufacturers do no accept cancellations or offer refunds, therefore DD Studios does not refund costume deposits.